 - Social media integration

 After we polished our upgraded online look, feel, and function, it was time to look into taking engagement to the next level as it relates to the foundation’s mission.
 Video is one of the best ways to express goals and emotionally connect people to the heart of a nonprofit’s mission.
-More and more online content is being replaced with video every day, and it’s a great way to show people what you do, versus telling them.
-For the First Responders Foundation, we produced two videos.
-The first was an “about us” video to depict who we are, what we do, and position our cause, programs, and efforts in a way that would evoke emotion and compel support.
+It’s a great way to show people what you do, versus telling them.

-Omaha Gives! is a 24-hour online giving event organized by the Omaha Community Foundation to grow philanthropy and inspire the community to come together to contribute as many charitable dollars as possible within the allotted time to support the work of local nonprofit organizations.
-There are extra incentives organized by the Omaha Community Foundation that are awarded to the nonprofits who raise the most funds, making each donation go further.
+Omaha Gives! was a 24-hour online giving event organized by the Omaha Community Foundation to grow philanthropy and inspire the community to come together to contribute as many charitable dollars as possible within the given time to support the work of local nonprofit organizations.
+There were extra incentives organized by the Omaha Community Foundation that were awarded to the nonprofits who raised the most funds, making each donation go further.

 Merchandise & Online Shop

 One of our early goals with the First Responders Foundation was to streamline their inventory of merchandise.
-We helped vet local print shops, move scattered products to one vendor, launch an online store, and design a new fleet of on-brand products.
+We helped vet local print shops, move scattered products to one vendor, launch an online store, and oversee the design of a new fleet of on-brand products.
 The online store matches the skin of the foundation’s own website, gives us the capability to have flash sales, and offers pick-up and delivery options.
-The products we have designed and are able to sell online include t-shirts, decals, collectable coins, and fundraising tees.
+Products we have helped develop include t-shirts, decals, collectable coins, phone wallets, bottle openers, and coolers.

 - Email marketing

 - Community calendars

 In addition, we book, produce, and create: